aldimond/takeout_gchat_converter/README.md

-# takeout_gchat_converter
+# takeout\_gchat\_converter
-Reads Google Chat data from Takeout and converts it to some hopefully useful format
+Reads Google Chat data from Takeout and builds a little HTML browser for it.

-So far it just reads data and makes a summary.
-Next step is HTML output, then maybe TeX or something.
+Requires some recent version of Python3 (I'm using 3.10 for development right now), with tkinter for the UI part (that should be part of a standard Python distribution but some package managers make you install another package)

-Requires some recent version of Python3 (I'm using 3.10 for development right now), with tkinter for the UI part.
+To run, install Python, then download this program from the Code menu on this page.
+Just opening gchat\_converter\_ui.py should pop open a sort of ugly UI with all the relevant options.